 - Ch.
 9: Proposals & Figures

 - Ch.
 10: Papers & Conferences

 - Ch.
 13: The Public & the Govt.

 Links for Chapter 9.
 Writing Proposals and Making Figures

-I like to say there are three kinds of figures every scientist needs: the beautiful butterfly figure, the family portrait figure and the Jenny Craig figure.
+I like to say there are three kinds of figures every scientist needs: the how to buy neurontin online beautiful butterfly figure, the order Lyrica from canada family portrait figure and the Jenny Craig figure.
 The three figures can help us appeal to different regions of the brain that are involved in scientific decision making.

 A beautiful butterfly figure by Preston MacDougal illustrating the valence-shell charge concentation of oxygen in water.
 We use figures like this at the beginnings of our presentations and proposals to capture the attention of our audiences.
 The website My Art In Science contains many such beautiful images made by scientists; that’s where I found this one.